Nexus-Cognitive/website/content/insights/the-future-of-work-climbing-towards-hyperautomation.md

 While RPA focuses on automating repetitive and, often, rules-based processes, intelligent automation incorporates artificial intelligence to take automation to the next level.

 These technologies integrate AI, machine learning, natural language processing, structured data interaction, and intelligent document processing.
-This framework of tools simulates the analysis, reasoning, and decision-making that human workers use for daily tasks.
+Intelligent Automation simulates the analysis, reasoning, and decision-making that human workers use for daily tasks.

 > Gartner predicts that, by 2022, 80 percent of RPA-centric automation implementations will derive their value from complementary technologies